 Avoid putting fish, plants, or anything else within the fountain water bowls.
 Both fish and plants produce waste that can clog hosing and affect the performance of your fountain.

 Simple solar-powered floating fountains often include suctioned feet on the bottom so you can mount the fountain to a surface if you’d rather run the fountain stationary instead of letting it float around.

 When deciding where to place your outdoor fountain, turn your gaze skyward.
-Any trees or other vegetation above the fountain may drop leaves and create a cleaning problem.
+Any trees or other vegetation over the fountain may drop leaves and create a cleaning problem.

-While you can bury conduit to power your electric fountain, an extension cord is much easier.
-Be sure to buy one that’s recommended for extended outdoor use.
+While you can bury a conduit to power your electric fountain, an extension cord is much easier.
+Be sure to choose one that’s recommended for extended outdoor use.

 Outdoor fountains should be cleaned regularly.
 If you notice dirt and grime building up on your fountain, unplug it and scrub it down with a little soapy water and a soft-to-medium brush.
 Rinse the fountain carefully, refill it, and plug it back in.

 Splashing can be a problem with some fountains.
 Know how much your fountain may splash, particularly if you plan to locate it on a covered deck or another area where water exposure might be an issue.

 Q. Where should I locate my outdoor fountain?

 A. Before you get a fountain, consider where it will go.
 Solar floating fountains obviously need to be placed in direct sunlight, but freestanding fountains have any number of options when it comes to placement.